 jQuery Backoffice Filters

 Running a complicated data set within the internal aspects of your business, and need a way to sort through data without losing out on time or performance? jQuery Backoffice Filters can help.
 It’s a library designed to help you sort any kind of database/website data through the use of specific filters.
-The filters can be selected and set up by you, which means that you still get full control over the way data is going to appear to you.
+The filters can be selected and set up by you.
+It means that you still get full control over the way data is going to appear to you.
 And of course, the filters could technically be applied for front-end use as well, in situations where it would be necessary for users to sort out possible matches for specific data returns; like search engines, eCommerce stores and others.

 Bootstrap 3 Contact Form with Google’s reCaptcha

 Bootstrap Tree View

 Running a website that has to deal with a lot of categories and/or tags is inevitable going to cause some problems for the visual appearance.
 For example, blogs that have more than 10-15 categories will recognize that having so many categories takes up a lot of space in the widgets area of the website.
 So, to solve the problem, you need to nest categories as sub-categories, but even then, this still takes up a lot of visual space.
 To fix this, we can utilize a technique called Tree View, where sub-categories can be nested underneath major categories, and only viewed once user clicks the “+” button to unfold the remaining sub-categories.
 You’re looking at a library that is going to make the process very easy for you.

 jQuery Table of Contents